-Monitoring for changes in susceptibility to Cry1Ab in O. nubilalis and S. nonagrioides across the Ebro Valley, central Spain and Extremadura-Andalucia since 1999 was in place following the commercialisation of Bt176 maize varieties from Syngenta, that also expressed the Cry1Ab protein (Farinós et al., 2004).
+Monitoring for changes in susceptibility to Cry1Ab in O. nubilalis and S. nonagrioides across the Ebro Valley, central Spain and Extremadura-Andalucia since 1999 was in place following the commercialisation of Bt176 maize varieties from Syngenta that also expressed the Cry1Ab protein (Farinos et al., 2004).
 During 2004-2011, monitoring for O. nubilalis and S. nonagroides susceptibility to Cry1Ab expressed in MON 810 was performed following the IRM plan developed by a European Union Working Group on Insect Resistance Management in those geographical areas with considerable commercial plantings of MON 810.
-During 2012-2015, monitoring for O. nubilalis and S. nonagroides susceptibility to Cry1Ab expressed in MON 810 was performed following the 2012 EuropaBio harmonised IRM plan updated in the view of the related EFSA's opinions, historical data on Bt-maize cultivation, scientific literature and worldwide experiences on IRM plans.
-One of the elements described in the harmonised IRM plan is to keep it updated based on new learnings and scientific information, and EuropaBio updated the IRM plan in 2017 (and amended in 2019) taking into account recent EFSA opinions, the large amount of additional data generated in the scientific literature, and the experience gained from IRM plans established in Europe and in other world areas (see Appendix 6).
-In the 2019 harmonised IRM plan, additional amendments on the monitoring protocol and sampling criteria were made based on the field experiences from the past years.
+During 2012-2015, monitoring for O. nubilalis and S. nonagroides susceptibility to Cry1Ab expressed in MON 810 was performed following the 2012 harmonised IRM plan updated in the view of the related EFSA's opinions, historical data on Bt-maize cultivation, scientific literature and worldwide experiences on IRM plans.
+One of the elements described in the harmonised IRM plan is to keep it updated based on new learnings and scientific information, and CropLife Europe5 updated the IRM plan in 2017 (and amended in 2019) taking into account recent EFSA opinions, the large amount of additional data generated in the scientific literature, and the experience gained from IRM plans established in Europe and in other world areas (see Appendix 6).
+In the 2019 harmonised IRM plan, additional amendments to the monitoring protocol and sampling criteria were made based on field experiences from past years.

-Bayer acknowledges that EFSA made several recommendations to improve the bioassays for resistance monitoring in the target pests (EFSA, 2012e, 2015a, 2015b, 2016a, 2016b, 2017, 2018, 2019a).
-Bayer follows fit-for-purpose methodologies gained through experience and in line with harmonised IRM plans allowing EFSA to conclude that no adverse effects related to the target pests have been identified due to MON 810 cultivation and that the findings do not invalidate the previous risk assessment conclusions (EFSA, 2012e, 2015a, 2015b, 2016a, 2016b, 2017, 2018, 2019a).
+Bayer acknowledges that EFSA made several recommendations to improve the bioassays for resistance monitoring in the target pests (EFSA, 2012d, 2015a, 2015b, 2016a, 2016b, 2017, 2018, 2019a, 2020, 2021).
+Bayer follows fit-for-purpose methodologies gained through experience and in line with harmonised IRM plans allowing EFSA to conclude that no adverse effects related to the target pests have been identified due to MON 810 cultivation and that the findings are consistent with the previous risk assessment conclusions (EFSA, 2012d, 2015a, 2015b, 2016a, 2016b, 2017, 2018, 2019a, 2020, 2021).
 The monitoring studies performed with O. nubilalis and S. nonagrioides from 2004 to 2017 showed that the susceptibility of the collected insect samples to Cry1Ab were within what is considered the normal historical range, demonstrating no change in susceptibility.
 The findings were further affirmed by scientific literature which demonstrated the absence of resistance development in the target pests (O. nubilalis and S. nonagroides) to the Cry1Ab protein after years of MON 810 cultivation in the EU (Castañera et al., 2016; Farinós et al., 2017; Thieme et al., 2018).
-A presentation by Sethi et al. 15 in the 27th IWGO conference in Switzerland also confirmed the continued performance of Bt corn (Cry1Ab) in Canada.
-Nevertheless, considering EFSA recommendations (EFSA, 2015b, 2016c, 2017b), Bayer has extensively increased the field sampling efforts and continuously discussed with experts the best practices for increasing the sensitivity of the strategy since 2016.
-However, working with field populations of insects (namely collection of larvae and bioassays execution) is subjected to different challenges and unforeseen issues and EFSA has acknowledged also the difficulties and uncertainties of being able to meet the above recommendation (EFSA, 2017, 2018, 2019a).
+A presentation by Sethi et al. (2019)15 in the 27th IWGO conference in Switzerland also confirmed the continued performance of Bt corn (Cry1Ab) in Canada.
+Nevertheless, considering EFSA recommendations (EFSA, 2015a, 2016c, 2017b), Bayer has significantly increased field sampling efforts and continued discussions with experts on the best practices for increasing the sensitivity of the strategy since 2016.
+Working with field populations of insects (namely collection of larvae and bioassays execution) has proven to present different challenges and unforeseen issues.
+EFSA acknowledged these difficulties and uncertainties in being able to meet the above recommendations (EFSA, 2017, 2018, 2019a, 2021).